Analyzing Index Manager performance

 The Performance monitor application (PerfMon.exe) is available in all versions of Windows.

-Tip: If you're not familiar with Performance Monitor, Microsoft TechNet has an informative article that's worth reading.
+Tip: If you're not familiar with Performance Monitor, see this Microsoft TechNet article.

 Which counters are available?